erikryan-s/start-clothing/README.md

 -   Home Page
 -   Grid of products
+-   Product Page
--   Product PageCarousel of featured products
+-   Carousel of featured products
 -   Product Page (with id parameter) Similar to a product page on another site, allows you to add to cart and select product variants

 #### All products should be stored in Firestore, you should store the following information: